 Hello all!
-We have rescheduled this tour to the fall of 2018 and are currently working with Rodenberry Adventures to re-secure the dates.
+We have rescheduled this tour to the fall of 2019 and are currently working with Rodenberry Adventures to re-secure the dates and re-working some of the tour details and costs.
 Please bear with us as we update our tour description to fit.
 We will also be adding speakers, destinations and adventures over the next few months so be sure to check back often.
-If you are interested in receiving updates please contact us at firstname.lastname@example.org
+If you are interested in receiving updates please contact us at email@example.com

 Geek Elite’s inaugural tour celebrates man’s journey to the stars.
 From the first tentative steps into space, to the future of space exploration, our “Touching the Stars” tour will explore this fascinating subject in detail.
 We will travel to where it all happened – and where it is still happening today.
 The tour will include multiple destinations throughout the United States including the Jet Propulsion Laboratory, Johnson Space Center, and the Kennedy Space Center.
 We will marvel at the strides these institutions continue to make to provide us a better understanding of the universe.